bmt621/TransformerWithImprovement/README.md

 # TransformerWithImprovement
 transformer implementation with some improvements(PWFFN)

-feel free to check how i implement the EncoderLayer vs Pytorch implementation
+feel free to check how i implement the EncoderLayer vs Pytorch Encoder implementation